Chicago Hit and Run Bicycle Accident Lawyer

 The bicycle accident attorneys at Rosenfeld Injury Lawyers LLC handle all types of Chicago bicycle accident cases, including those involving a hit-and-run driver.
 Our office will investigate the matter for victims of hit and run crashes and help locate the offending vehicle and at-fault driver.

-Our Illinois law firm will reconstruct the scene of an accident, perform a bicycle crash analysis, and build a strong case.
+Our Illinois personal injury law firm will reconstruct the scene of an accident, perform a bicycle crash analysis, and build a strong case.
 Our law offices will provide immediate legal advice on how to obtain economic and non-economic damages and will help file an uninsured motorist claim with your own insurance company.

 Using these procedures, we can help get you financial compensation for your severe injuries, property damage, and medical care.
 Complete our online form for a free review of your Chicago hit-and-run bike accident case.
+We routinely help car accident victims in Cook County, DuPage County, Kane County, the city of Chicago, Elgin, Naperville, and all across Illinois.

 Hit and Run Bike Fatalities